PeredurOmega/FrenchTravelCertificate/README.md

 # FrenchTravelCertificate / Attestation de déplacement dérogatoire - Android App

+## Downloading

+The app is currently available at: https://play.google.com/store/apps/details?id=com.pi.fcertif.

+It's only available for Android devices (with Android version greater than 6.0).

 ## Pull Requests

 This Android app is open-source and you are welcome to make pull requests especially for adding